flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_01/instructions.md

 and `GlowingOverscrollIndicator`s.

-By default, `ScrollBehavior`s are dynamic and change depending on the current platform you may be running this codelab on, so we've added a custom `ScrollBehavior` to provide a consistent experience for everyone taking this codelab.
+By default, `ScrollBehavior`s are dynamic and change depending on the current platform you may be running this workshop on, so we've added a custom `ScrollBehavior` to provide a consistent experience for everyone taking this workshop.

 ## Where to next?

-Throughout this codelab, we'll build on this code.
+Throughout this workshop, we'll build on this code.
 We'll convert our `SingleChildScrollView` to be a more efficient, lazy loading `ListView`.
 This will allow us to add more to our application and remain performant.